seancraven/CDS_book/Chapter_3/atmospheric_primer.md

 :label:
 \mathcal{I}(\omega) = \mathcal{I}(\omega_0) \exp\left[\frac{-Mc^2}{2kT}\left(\frac{\omega - \omega_0}{\omega_0}\right)^2\right].
 ```
 Thus the intensity of the broadening due to the Doppler effect is of a gaussian form.
-In these expressions $M, K, T$ are the atomic mass, Boltzmann's constant, and temperature in $K$, respectively.
+In these expressions, $M, K, T$ are the atomic mass, Boltzmann's constant, and temperature in $K$, respectively.

 ### The Voigt Profile